 Walter R. Stellwagen, Abt's Second President, Dies at 86

 Walter Stellwagen in 1986.
-Walter R. Stellwagen, the second president of Abt Associates, passed away peacefully on March 10 in Evergreen, Colorado following a long illness.
+Walter R. Stellwagen, the second president of Abt Global, passed away peacefully on March 10 in Evergreen, Colorado following a long illness.
 He was 86.

 Walt was born in Detroit in 1929 and spent his formative years there and in Garden, Michigan on the Upper Peninsula for many summers.
 An active member of ROTC at the University of Michigan, from which he graduated with a degree in Psychology, he received a Navy commission and sought to train as a fighter pilot, but a bout with Hodgkins lymphoma, while treated successfully, led to his honorable discharge.
 He held Masters degrees in Psychology and Mathematics from the University of Kansas and a Ph.D in Psychology from Syracuse University.